danmar/cppcheck/readme_64-bit_Windows.txt

 environment to configure and build Qt.
 No extra steps needed.
 But of course you should build 64-bit Qt to different folder than 32-bit Qt.

-64-bit CppCheck GUI must also be build from Windows SDK Command prompt.
-I have not yet succeeded in building 64-bit GUI from Visual Studio IDE.
+Compiling 64-bit GUI works fine from Windows SDK Console.
+But seems there is no easy way to make it work with VS 2008 Express IDE.
+With VS2010 Express IDE everything works fine after adding new x64 platform for the project.